 If you have pain in the feet, knees, hips, or lower back then you would benefit from a biomechanical assessment.

 Having the ability to move efficiently and having a “good”, “normal”, “neutral”, or “fluid”, gait is important in avoiding injuries.
 It is crucial to have joints capable of providing a good quality and direction of movement, as well as having muscles capable of producing sufficient force to generate an efficient gait cycle.

 So what happens in the clinic?

 Gait analysis usually involves walking or running along a long corridor where the podiatrist will be observing the feet, knees, hips, spine, shoulders, all the way up to the position of the head.
-Gait analysis is useful to all people and sometimes a change in footwear will be enough to aid in injury prevention, but it’s not until we analyse your gait that we can recommend this.
+Gait analysis is useful to all people and sometimes a change in footwear will be enough to aid in injury prevention, but it’s not until we analyse your gait that we can analyse the source of the issue.

 Types of injuries that are associated with poor gait biomechanics: